hamzatamry/CatchGame/README.md

     g++ *.cpp -o game -lmingw32 -lSDL2main -lSDL2 -lSDL2_ttf -lSDL2_image -mwindows

-To run it type this command or simply double click on the excecutable file:
+To run it type this command

     linux: ./game
     windows: game

+or simply double click on the excecutable file:

+ENJOY IT